azat-co/practicalnode/chapter13/chapter13.md

 * Cipher selection:
 ```

-Then there's stuff of shit you don't need to bother with followed by:
+Then there's stuff you don't need to bother with followed by:

 ```
 * SSL connection using TLSv1.2 / ECDHE-RSA-AES128-GCM-SHA256